Blood Quantum (film): Themes and cultural elements

-The film is set in 1981 because that was the year in which a force of game wardens, fisheries officers and Quebec Provincial Police officers raided Listuguj, arresting and beating many of its members and confiscating their fishing equipment.
-Those members who were not incarcerated erected barricades, and in retaliation the aforementioned authorities conducted a second raid.
-In addition to zombie films, the film was also influenced by Incident at Restigouche, Alanis Obomsawin's influential 1984 documentary film about the Listuguj raids, which Barnaby had all of the actors watch before commencing production.

 Release

 Blood Quantum was brought to the Cannes Film Market in May 2019 as part of "Fantastic 7", a program of genre films sponsored by various international film festivals, where it was sponsored by the Toronto International Film Festival.
 Its public world premiere took place at the 2019 Toronto International Film Festival, where it was named second runner-up for the People's Choice Award: Midnight Madness.

 The film was acquired for international distribution on the Shudder streaming service in 2019, with Canadian streaming rights to be held by Crave.
 The film was made available for streaming on Shudder in the United States, the United Kingdom and Ireland on April 28, 2020.